 Comfort

-Comfort is one of the strongest advantages of these headphones over their competitors in the same price range.
-The soft, comfortable velour ear pads stand out visually and feel extremely good during use.
-You can wear these headphones for a long time and not feel any discomfort, even if you wear glasses.
-If you want the most comfortable headphones in this price range, these should be your first pick.
+These headphones fit snugly, but not overly tight.
+I can wear these headphones for a long time and not feel any discomfort, even when wearing a hat or glasses.
+If you want the most comfortable headphones in this price range, these should be a top pick.

 Build Quality

 The build quality of these headphones is as good as anything else in this price range, if not better. beyerdynamic is know for their high-quality products and attention to detail in design and overall quality.
 These headphones will stand up well to normal usage scenarios as long as you don’t abuse them.
-Due to their non-collapsible design it’s recommended to care properly for them when transporting, as they can get crushed in a backpack just as easily as anything else.

 The Cable

 Depending on which version of these you buy, the cable will be different, yet appropriate for the use intentions for each version.
+The cable is non-detachable, which is a negative at this price range, but not a deal breaker by any means.

 On the 32 ohm version you will get a 1.6 meter cable, which is ideal for casual use such as walking around listening to music on a smartphone.
+If you get this version to use with electronic drums, you’ll probably also want a headphone extension cable.

 On the 80 ohm version you get a 3 meter straight cable, which is more ideal for studio applications and connecting to gear you may not be sitting immediately next to.